|

 Click an item to expand it:

-- 1. General considerations on trouble shooting
+1. Trouble Shooting - General considerations on trouble shooting

 As a rule, one should not expect everything running smoothly from the very beginning.